 - The Agate Pass tower replacement project was completed in late fall 2014.

-Port Madison Tap 115 kV line and Foss Corner-Port Madison line upgrades
+Port Madison 115 kV tap and Foss Corner-Port Madison transmission line upgrades overview

-As part of the Port Madison Tap 115 kV line project, we also plan to replace approximately 3.5 miles of existing overhead distribution line with specialized tree wire.
-Tree wire is a specially coated overhead wire, which is strong enough to withstand a tree limb falling into the line, and can significantly reduce the frequency of tree-related power outages.
-Portions of distribution line that will be upgraded with tree wire are located on the same poles as the Port Madison Tap 115 kV line (see map).
-We anticipate construction on the distribution line may begin as early as 2014.
+As part of the Port Madison tap project, we also will replace approximately 3.5 miles of existing distribution line on Bainbridge Island with specialized tree wire.
+Tree wire is a specially coated overhead wire that can withstand a tree limb falling into the line, significantly reducing the frequency of tree-related power outages.
+Portions of distribution line that will be upgraded with tree wire are located on the same poles as the transmission wires we’re upgrading as part of the Port Madison tap project (see map).

 What is a transmission line?